HoussemDellai/aks-course/02_kubernetes_intro_for_infra_teams/Readme.md

 How the traffic is routed from the public IP address to the Pods?

 Here you will need to take a look at the Load Balancer configuration on the Azure portal.
 The Load Balancer is created in the node resource group and it has a public IP address assigned to it.
 The Load Balancer listens on port 80 and forwards the traffic to the nodes of the cluster.
-Then kubernetes uses `kube-proxy` and `iptables` to route the traffic to the appropriate Pod.
+Then kubernetes uses `kube-proxy` and `iptables` (or `nftables`) to route the traffic to the appropriate Pod.

 ```sh